NaturalHistoryMuseum/scratchpads-evolution/5-conclusions.md

 ## Recommendation

-The two most viable platforms for Scratchpads appear to be Taxonworks and Solid.
+The most viable platforms for Scratchpads appear to be Taxonworks, and Solid.
+Of these, Taxonworks is the only to not score 1 on any of the criteria.

-In terms of a working relationship, Taxonworks would be the best choice of the two.
-Both projects would stand to gain from such a relationship, and both projects are working for similar audience bases.

 An argument for choosing Solid could be made on the basis of it being backed by such an influential organisation as the W3C.
 However, this alone would not guarantee its long-term stability or even completion; Taxonworks on the other hand already has the funding to continue, and a specific audience to be held accountable to – and a partnership with Scratchpads would likely improve the chance of both projects remaining viable into the future.

+However we are still open to options that we may have missed, and receptive to facts that may have been overlooked.
+We hope to settle on a final decision by 9 October 2020.